10 Foods That Are Actually Really Unhealthy

 1. Pre-Made Frosting

 That store-bought frosting from a tub might taste great on cakes and cookies, but it's packed with problems.
-"It's one of the only items in the grocery store that still has trans fats, which are terrible for your health," says Melina Jampolis, M.D., physician nutrition expert and coauthor of
+"It's one of the only items in the grocery store that still has trans fats, which are terrible for your health," says Melina Jampolis, M.D., physician nutrition expert and coauthor of The Calendar Diet

 .
 "Trans fat raises bad cholesterol, lowers good cholesterol, and causes inflammation, which can lead to belly fat and diseases ranging from heart disease to diabetes."
 (Good news: Trans fats may be extinct by 2023.)
 On top of that, tub frosting is loaded with sugar, and high-sugar diets contribute to premature wrinkles.
 Yikes.